Voyager Inconsistencies

 Don't forget your camera

 Tom also brings lots of sensor data with him.
 The faster he goes, however, the more will the incoming light and any other form of waves be shifted to smaller wavelengths and also its intensity will increase, until harsh x-rays will finally burn the sensors as well as the rest of the shuttle along with Tom.
 We have to forgive Trek in general because, using real physics, this would already happen when approaching the speed of light.
-But warp physics are different, and somehow all inbound light is transformed to something visible and harmless during a warp flight.
-Unless this flight is infinitely fast.
+But warp physics are different, and somehow all inbound light is normally transformed to something visible and harmless during a warp flight.
+Well, unless this flight is infinitely fast.
 At infinite speed, the radiation intensity would be infinite and require an infinitely strong shielding.
 Here we go again.
 Even if he and his equipment survived at a still finite speed, the shuttle sensors wouldn't have been able to record anything but extremely intense x-rays.
 Or actually an absolutely homogenous omnidirectional finite radiation, owing to his being everywhere at once?
 It is mind-boggling but what is safe to say is that there is no chance that he could take any pictures of his flight.
 Tom, however, claims that he could even see what's happening on Voyager while he was at Warp 10.
-If this were true, his eyes and brain would have been able to isolate either a specific tiny portion from an infinitely big amount of visual impressions during the flight, or an infinitely small portion of a huge amount of impressions...
+If this were true, his eyes and brain would have been able to isolate a specific infinitesimal portion of an infinitely big amount of visual impressions during the flight.

 We're evolving to newts

 Tom and later Janeway are said to have "evolved" to newt-like creatures crawling on the floor.
-Apart from the fact that such a creature can hardly be a species more advanced than a human being, evolution is a process that takes place over thousands, if not millions of generations, through mutation and selection.
+So this creature is a species more advanced than a human being?
+Even if we accept that, evolution is a process that takes place over thousands of generations, through mutation and selection.
 There can be no evolution within the same generation.
-It is much rather a random process under certain constraints than a program in our genes.
+It is a random process under certain constraints, rather than a program in our genes.
 Moreover, the result is always an adaptation to current environmental conditions.
-So even if Tom somehow evolved all alone, that would tell us that a newt is the optimum lifeform for a Warp 10 traveler. ;-)
+So if Tom somehow evolved all alone, that would tell us that a newt is the optimum lifeform for a Warp 10 traveler. ;-)

 Breathe or die